 Analysis of The Banyan City

 In the first stanza of ‘The Banyan City,’ the speaker begins by making a simple statement about a banyan tree.
 It is that if one chooses to, “unearth[ing]” the roots is not an easy task.
-These lines, as well as the rest of those that make of the poem, are short and choppy.
+These lines, as well as the rest of those that make up the poem, are short and choppy.
 This structure, in coordination with enjambment, encourages a reader to move quickly from line to line and stanza to stanza.

 The next lines mimic the quick rhythm of the text.
 The phrase “Chop or hack” follows and indicates that rather than uprooting the tree, the only way to bring it down is to cut it.
-The violence of the short phrase is contrasted with the next two and a half lines that speak to history, time and the importance of those elements.
+The violence of the short phrase is contrasted with the next two and a half lines that speak to history, time, and the importance of those elements.
 The tree represents the history of the poet’s country, India, and more precisely, as becomes clear later in the poem, the state of Gujarat.

 The next stanza is also five lines and refers, without specifically naming it, to an “aged city”.
 The comparison between the banyan tree and the city is clear.
 Naik uses similarly tinted language as he describes the city as “withered” and “wrinkled” these are words that would most commonly be used to describe something organic, not a cement and steel city, no matter its age.
 The city, as well as the tree, have dimmed somewhat.
 They both appear “weather-beaten,” meaning time and the elements have taken a toll on their exteriors.